SaifHu98/Logicly-Electronic-circuits/README.md

 # Logicly-Electronic-circuits
 An Electronic circuits and libraries for Logicly
+For Educational Purposes

 This files contains libraries for the Logicly
 These libraries were made for the purpose of easy creation of a huge set of logic gates.